Frequently Asked Questions

 Just 75 minutes from Geneva Airport, Chamonix is one of the easiest major resorts to reach — perfect for quick ski getaways or longer alpine adventures.

-Again, while these frequently asked questions provide a basis for understanding a potential ski trip to Chamonix, always refer to the official sources or call us for more detailed or for the most accurate and up-to-date information or for any queires that are not included in our frequently asked questions section.
+Again, while these frequently asked questions provide a basis for understanding a potential ski trip to Chamonix, always refer to the official sources or call us for more detailed or for the most accurate and up-to-date information or for any queries not included in our frequently asked questions section.